UltimateHackingKeyboard/firmware/doc-dev/other/testing-scenarios.md

 - suspend and wake the pc when connected via usb, by tapping any key.
 - suspend and wake the pc when connected via usb, by tapping the wake key.
 - suspend and wake the pc when connected via ble, via pc's button(s).

+## Troubleshooting:

+- Use the `panic` macro to check that crash logs are generated as expected.

 ## Macros: